 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair and a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended tutor group meetings.
+They held discussions with members of staff, with a group of governors, including the chair of governors, and attended assemblies.
 Inspectors visited boarding houses and the facilities for the youngest pupils, together with the learning support and educational resource areas.
 The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.